 They make the perfect appetizer for your next vegan party.
 Since they are free of all major allergens, everyone can enjoy them!
 They also work great cold in school lunches!

-A quick and easy way to make gluten free vegan pizza.
-Bite sized vegan appetizers for your next party!
+A quick and easy way to make a gluten-free vegan pizza.
+Bite-sized vegan appetizers for your next party!

 - 1 tube pre-made polenta

 - 1 tbsp olive oil

 - 1/2 cup pizza sauce or 3 Roma tomatoes sliced